 If you find yourself away from your home for most of the day due to work or other obligations, you might not like the idea of leaving your Australian Shepherd by itself for too long.
 Though it is more expensive than the other options listed, a doggie daycare might be exactly what you and your Aussie need.

-Reliable doggie daycares allow you to go about your day worry-free while knowing that your dog is getting the attention and exercise it need to fully develop.
+Reliable doggie daycares allow you to go about your day worry-free while knowing that your dog is getting the attention and exercise it needs to fully develop.
 If you have the means, doggie daycare is well worth the investment.

 Is It Ever Too Late To Crate Train An Aussie?

-For any dog, familiarity is the key to obedience and calmness.
 If you want to crate train your older Australian Shepherd, it might be more tasking, but it is achievable.
 There are a few things to keep in mind, however.

-It is never necessarily too late to crate train your Aussie, but if they have already lived a few years in a certain environment, they may be less inclined or comfortable to make an abrupt change.
+It is never too late to crate train your Aussie, but if they have already lived a few years in a certain environment, they may be less inclined or comfortable to make an abrupt change.
 So, if you decide to crate train an older Australian Shepherd, approach it with the same gradual technique you would use for a puppy.

 Contrary to the popular phrase, you actually can teach an old dog new tricks.
 If you stay as motivated as you would be when training a puppy, you can crate train an older Australian Shepherd just as easily.
 Plus, you will probably not have to worry about potty training or extreme separation anxiety if your Aussie has a good enough relationship with you.